 All staff should apply relevant DBC policies and understand the incident reporting procedures.
-All incidents discovered or staff are made aware of must be reported to the DSL and/or line manager without delay.
+All incidents discovered or staff are made aware of must be reported to in accordance with DBC's safeguarding procedures to the DDSL and/or line manager without delay.
 Further information is available at appendix D.